janbiedermann/opal-devtools/README.md

 </h1>

 Currently provides a console to execute ruby in the webpage context.
-Works on Chrome and Firefox.
+Works on Chrome, Firefox and Edge Canary.

 ### Community and Support
 At the [Isomorfeus Framework Project](http://isomorfeus.com)